Zangbeto

-Zangbeto are the traditional voodoo guardians of the night among the Ogu (or Egun) people of Benin, Togo and Nigeria.
+Zangbeto are the traditional Vodún guardians of the night among the Ogu (or Egun) people of Benin, Togo, and Nigeria.
 A traditional police and security institution, the Zangbeto cult is charged with the maintenance of law and order, and ensures safety and security within Ogu communities.
 They are highly revered and act as an unofficial police force patrolling the streets, especially in the night, watching over people and their properties, and tracking down criminals and presenting them to the community to punish.
 Originally created to scare the enemy away, Zangbeto will wander the streets to detect thieves and witches, and to protect law and order.

 Description

-Relating its fundamental cultural role in local vigilantism and community policing in Ogu societies, Zangbeto is a term in Gun language which means "Men of the night" or "Night-watchmen".
+Relating its fundamental cultural role in local vigilantism and community policing in Ogu societies, Zangbeto is a term in Gun language which means "men of the night" or "night-watchmen".
+According to further linguistic etymology the term Zangbeto is derived from "zan", meaning night, and "gbeto", meaning person or people, reinforcing its role as "people of the night".

-The Zangbeto takes on a covering made from an intricate mass of tiny strands of hay, raffia or other threadlike materials, which are sometimes dyed in very colourful hues.
+The Zangbeto takes on a covering made from an intricate mass of tiny strands of hay, raffia, or other threadlike materials, which are sometimes dyed in very colorful hues.
+These raffia costumes, sometimes adorned with masks or crowned with horns, are the only outward symbols of the Zangbeto society.
+It is considered a serious offense to touch the raffia robes or to suggest that they are worn by men; traditionally, such an offense was punishable by death.
 They are able to fall into a trance which, according to tradition, enables their bodies to be inhabited by spirits who possess special knowledge of the actions of people.
 However, Ogu legend tells that there are no humans under the costume, only spirits of the night.